Are You a Mortgagee or Mortgagor?

-Anyway, the real property acts as collateral for the mortgage, and the mortgagee obtains a security interest in exchange for providing financing (a home loan) to the mortgagor.
+Anyway, the real property (real estate) acts as collateral for the mortgage, and the mortgagee obtains a security interest in exchange for providing financing (a home loan) to the mortgagor.

 Assuming that happens, the property can eventually be sold by the mortgage lender to a third party to pay off any attached liens, or mortgages.

 So if you’re still not sure, you are probably the mortgagor, also known as the homeowner with a mortgage.
 And your lender is the mortgagee.
 Yippee!

 What makes this particular issue even more confusing is that it’s the other way around when it comes to related words like renters and landlords.